- Academic Programs

 email@example.com | 800-345-4973 x6373

 Tammy Holleman joined the Barton College athletic training staff in 2011 as a Certified Athletic Trainer.
-She is an Approved Clinical Instructor within the Athletic Training Education Program (ATEP) and an assistant professor within the Department of Physical Education, Sport Studies, and Gerontology.
+She is an Approved Clinical Instructor within the Athletic Training Education Program (ATEP) and an assistant professor within the School of Nursing.
 She also works with the women’s soccer and women’s fast pitch softball teams.

 Holleman is a native of Duplin County, North Carolina.
 She attended Western Carolina University, earning both a Bachelor of Science in athletic training and a Bachelor of Science in criminal justice while playing soccer for the Catamounts.
 She then attended the University of Nebraska-Lincoln, where she earned a Master of Arts in education administration while working as a graduate assistant athletic trainer with women’s basketball, men’s and women’s cross country, and men’s and women’s track and field.
 Holleman held a joint position with Meredith College as an athletic trainer and with Raleigh Orthopaedic Clinic as a physical therapy aide/Certified Athletic Trainer prior to joining the Barton College faculty.